This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Austria.

 Special regulations apply to companies like banks, very big or listed JST etc and require single board members to have special qualifications (e.g. financial expert for the audit committee).

-What is the common approach to the leadership of the governing body?
+What are the common approaches to the leadership of the governing body?

 The supervisory board shall elect a chairman and at least one vice chairman from among its members.
 The Stock Corporation Act confers various special tasks on the chairman, e.g. to prepare and chair supervisory board meetings, to represent the supervisory board vis-à-vis the management board and, in particular, to chair the annual general meeting.
 Notwithstanding this special role, the chairman has no right to issue instructions to the other members of the supervisory board nor has his vote a higher weight either.
 In practice, however, a large number of articles of association of private and public companies provide for the chairman’s right to direct the vote, which gives preference to his vote in the event of a tie.